From borrowing books to downloading newspapers, ebooks and magazines, libraries offer a great free alternative to buying things you’ll only read once.

 That learning can also be done at home.
 If you join your library you should get access to some online tools.

-For example, my local gives free access to genealogy website Ancestry.
+For example, my local gives free access to the genealogy website Ancestry.
 This normally costs £13.99 a month.
 There are also all sorts of databases and other memberships you could take advantage of.

 8. Entertain the kids